tonytvo/blog-generator/content/blog/language-of-emotions-summary/index.md

 - What would it feel like to begin balancing your elements?
 Are there relationships that would have to change as you grow and develop into a fifth-element personality?

+- If you’re comfortable, share some of the ways you use addictions and distractions currently.
+What do these practices bring to your life?
+How do they support you?
+How do they hinder you?

+- If you’re comfortable, share some of the roots of your addictive or distracting behaviors.
+What are some of the ways you can shift these behaviors and start feeling the emotions hiding behind them?

+- Can you track Mr. Bunny through our culture?
+Are there shared practices, traditions, recreational activities, or accepted behaviors that are actually some form of Mr. Bunny?

+- If you feel comfortable sharing, what are the dissociative practices you might use to deal with trauma?
+If the group would like to explore this topic more deeply, you can discuss the rest of the chapter and, specifically,the three responses to trauma on pages 95-98, and the three stages of trauma and initiation on pages

+- If your group is comfortable, you can talk about any repetitive emotions that are trying to get your attention.
+What gifts and awareness are these emotions trying to bring to you?

+- Whether you’ve survived trauma or not, have you experienced the healthy, boundary-restoring aspects of your anger and the intuitive and instinctual aspects of your fear?

+- What have you been told about forgiveness?
+Does your current concept of forgiveness include healthy anger, as it should?
+If not, how can you can responsibly channel your anger and work with forgiveness in a healthy and empathic way?
 # Quotes

 Emotions are necessary – even when they’re uncomfortable or socially inappropriate – because they are part of your psyche, a part of your neural network, a part of your socialization, and a part of your humanity